ramylahoud01/FullStack-MERN-E-Commerce-Project/README.md

 # Responsive :
-If you are Using an Ipad
+If you are using an iPad, the website or application will be optimized for iPad devices, providing a user-friendly interface and layout specifically designed for iPads.
 # Home :
 ![Screenshot 2023-07-02 161515](https://github.com/ramylahoud01/FullStack-MERN-E-Commerce-Project/assets/116891890/fec5feec-1ac8-4cb9-83ea-68831974d276)
 ![Screenshot 2023-07-02 161526](https://github.com/ramylahoud01/FullStack-MERN-E-Commerce-Project/assets/116891890/807502d7-6cf8-47ec-b41f-9cd8170fe038)